nitinjain96/amplio/README.md

 # amplio
-This repository is a collection of Django web applications, made by me, [Dhruv Bhanushali](http://dhruvkb.github.io), a developer and engineer-physicist at the [Indian Institute of Technology at Roorkee](http://www.iitr.ac.in) in Uttarakhand, India.
+This is Amplio, a Django web application, made by me, [Dhruv Bhanushali](http://dhruvkb.github.io), a developer and engineer-physicist at the [Indian Institute of Technology at Roorkee](http://www.iitr.ac.in) in Uttarakhand, India.

 I am a prolific member of [Information Management Group](http://img.channeli.in), the computing group of IIT Roorkee credited with maintaining the technological backbone of the institute.

-This repository is my summer assignment for learning web development with Django.
+This repository contains my summer assignment that revolved around learning web development with Django.

-## Amplio
+## Introduction
 Amplio is a feedback application for IIT Roorkee.
 It enables the students of IIT to voice any and all problems or difficulties related to the technical aspects of the institute, so that IMG or other concerned authorities can look into the issue and take suitable action.

 ## Features